-The Office of International Education provides assistance to students completing their internships in another country.
+The Office of International Education assists students in completing their internships in another country.
 Students may do an individual internship directly related to their major or participate in a group service project while gaining valuable exposure to another culture and way of life.

-There are three options for pursuing an internship abroad:
+There are four options for pursuing an internship abroad:

-- Placement & housing arranged through one of 3 Endicott College approved third-party organizations (program fees paid by Endicott College)
+- Placement & housing arranged through an Endicott College-approved third-party organization (program fees paid by Endicott College)

 Currently, the following choices are available:

-- Placement arranged through non-affiliated organizations (program fees paid directly by the student)
+- Placement arranged through a non-affiliated organization (program fees paid directly by the student)

-- Placement arranged entirely by the student using family, friend, or own contacts
+- Placement arranged entirely by the student using family, friends, or own contacts

 Distance Internships being done abroad must be approved by the Internship Office, the appropriate Academic Dean, and the Dean of International Education.
 Students proposing international internships must meet all requirements outlined by the Office of International Education before an Internship Proposal will be approved; including destination country/travel safety clearance (as determined by US Department of State travel warnings), and vetting of the internship, the provider and site.